Posted 30 Jun 2020

 Some insurance companies in the UK are better than others for mental health underwriting.
 This means that you can get a fair price from certain insurance providers if you do your research.
 You can also speak to an expert who will know which insurer is best for you.

 It can be difficult to talk about your mental health history so it might be easier to speak to someone with experience.
-Don’t be put off if you don’t get the right answer first time and just make sure that your adviser understands your situation.
+Don’t be put off if you don’t get the right answer the first time and just make sure that your adviser understands your situation.

 Will I be covered for mental health if I take out life insurance?